-The farming data below is derived from the Defra June Survey of Agriculture and Horticulture, 2016.
-This is updated every three years and currently relates to commercial holdings only.
+The farm data below is derived from the Defra June Survey of Agriculture and Horticulture, 2016.
+This is updated every three years30 and currently relates to commercial holdings only31.
 It therefore does not include the high proportion of smaller holdings in the National Park but does indicate changes in farming affecting the majority of the land area.